 It not only feeds a crowd, you can make it one day ahead!
 Perfect for potluck dinners too!

 This Roasted Eggplant Parmesan dish is ‘lightened’ because it’s not one traditionally constructed.

-Traditionally, frying or sauteing slices of eggplant that are dipped into flour or breadcrumbs, then layered high to the top and smothered with sauce and cheese is also very good, but much heavier and higher in calories and fat.
+Traditionally, our mom makes this dish either by frying or sauteing slices of eggplant that have been dipped into flour or breadcrumbs, and layered high to the top with sauce and cheese.
+It too is positively delicious, but much heavier and higher in calories and fat.

 Instead, this dish is not weighed down with a lot of cheese, mozzarella or tomato sauce.

 In fact, NO need for mozzarella cheese in this recipe, and you won’t miss it either.
-The taste is still so good, we know your quests will come back for seconds and even third helpings, without the guilt!
+The flavor is still amazingly delicious.
+We know your quests will come back for seconds and even third helpings, without the guilt!